SaiKrishnaramu/SaiKrishnaramu/Readme.md

 <h3 align="center">About Me</h3>

 - 🔭 I’m currently a Student at VIT(AP)
-- 🌱 I’m currently learning Artificial Intelligence & Machine Learning
+- 🌱 I’m currently learning Cybersecurity and Natural Language Processing
 - 👯 I’m looking to collaborate on Google
-- 🤔 I’m looking for help with Automation Projects
+- 🤔 I’m looking for help with Cybersecurity Projects
 - 💬 Ask me about Python, DSA, and Coffee ☕
 - 📫 How to reach me: saikrishnaramu1610@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I am a science geek 🔭 and a flautist 🎶 (I can play the flute 🪈)